There’s a key leadership lesson buried in this amazing story.

 - How do you process failure with direct reports after the fact?

-Over and over, we find that truly great leaders and emotionally intelligent teams are distinguished in part by whether they fear failure or treat failure as (1) inevitable and (2) a fertile learning opportunity.
+Truly great leaders and successful teams are distinguished in part by whether they fear failure or treat failure as (1) inevitable and (2) a fertile learning opportunity.

 Here’s the truth: you will fail.
 Your direct reports will fail.
 Your team will fail.
 Before you get there, reflect on your current attitude toward failure.
 If you fear or loathe it, you’re paradoxically making it more likely to happen–and less likely that you’ll learn from it and be resilient.
 On the other hand, if you accept that it’s likely and choose to set aside the fear of it, you’ll enable yourself and empower your team to direct more energy toward getting done what needs to be done–just like Alex Honnold did as he prepared for the single greatest rock climbing feat the world has ever seen.